codemaster004/RL-Trader/README.md

-# 🧠 RL-Trader: Reinforcement Learning for Market Strategy with World Models
+# 🧠 RL-Trader: Reinforcement Learning for Market Strategy with Gymnasium

 This is an experimental project exploring how Reinforcement Learning can be applied to stock trading, using real historical data from TradingView.